An epicurean adventure to: Nepal

 - Add the ground cinnamon, turmeric, nutmeg, chilli powder and ground coriander and fry together with the onions for 1 minute more.1 teaspoon ground cinnamon, 1½ teaspoon ground turmeric, ½ teaspoon ground nutmeg, ½ teaspoon chilli powder, 1 teaspoon ground coriander

 - Add the chicken stock to the pan along with the tablespoon of sugar.
-Deglaze the pan by scraping the bottom with a wooden spatula or large spoon to incorporate the burned bits sticking to the bottom (flavour!).250 millilitre chicken stock, 1 tablespoon sugar
+Deglaze the pan by scraping the bottom with a wooden spatula or large spoon to incorporate the burned bits sticking to the bottom (this adds flavour!).250 millilitre chicken stock, 1 tablespoon sugar

 - Allow the stock to simmer for 2-3 minutes.